1863 Battle of Camerone

 America - Mexico - Map - Cordoba - Soledad - Veracruz

-Important French convoys for Puebla
+Important French Convoys for Puebla

 Battle of Camerone - Mexico - Colonel - Francisco de Paula Milan